hugginsio/kv2/README.md

 ## ✨ Features

-- **Simple**: built as a single binary or Docker container, with only a REST API for management.
+- **Simple**: deployed as a single binary or Docker container, with a flexible API for management.
 - **Encrypted**: secrets are encrypted at rest using [age][1] and user-controlled keys.
 - **Versioned**: up to nine versions of each secret are stored to provide basic change history.
 - **Secure**: built with the [Tailscale][0] client library to provide secure access to the API.